-In the last stanza of the poem the speaker pulls back to an even greater force, “Spring.”
-She uses spring here as a representation for the birth of new life, and the thriving of the current plants and animals on the planet.
-She, “Spring,” is the overarching category that everything fits into.
+In the last stanza of the poem, the speaker pulls back to an even greater force, “Spring.”
+She uses spring here as a representative for the birth of new life and the thriving of the current plants and animals on the planet.
+She, “Spring” is the overarching category that everything fits into.

-This short and lovely poem is a poignant reminder to any who think of themselves are being higher, or more worthy of existence, than the non-human animals, plants and ecosystems on the planet.
-Humans are not the be all, and end all, of the Earth.
+This short and lovely poem is a poignant reminder to any who think of themselves are higher or more worthy of existence than the non-human animals, plants, and ecosystems on the planet.
+Humans are not the be-all and end-all of the Earth.